2shea/whalequench/_posts/2019-09-02-learning-to-speak-code.markdown

 # Command Help
 Voice coding requires learning a library of commands to be efficient (typing everything out by individual key would be very slow).
 It isn't realistic to think that you will memorize all of the commands, especially if you are iterating on your commands all the time like I do.
 Because context switching is pretty taxing, it is important to be able to reference the set of available commands quickly and easily to maintain "the flow" of coding and have a good quality of work life.

-I built some command help webviews which can be accessed using voice commands.
+I built some command help pop-ups which can be accessed using voice commands.
 What you say will appear on the left, output on the right.

 ## "help context"
-This webview will show all the contexts Talon has loaded, with inactive contexts faded out.
+This pop-up will show all the contexts Talon has loaded, with inactive contexts faded out.
 Switching the focus to a different application may change which contexts are active (e.g., Sublime Text context only active when sublime is in focus).
 From here, you can say "help 1" (or click with the mouse) to show commands for that specific context.

 ![help context](/assets/help_context.png)